-- Start the Docker daemon and kubelet, and check the data location.
+- Start Docker daemon and kubelet, and check where the data is stored.

-- In the CLI, enter service docker start to start the Docker daemon, and enter service kubelet start to start kubelet.
+- In the CLI, enter service docker start to start Docker daemon and enter service kubelet start to start kubelet.

 - In the CLI, enter df to check whether /var/lib/docker has been mounted to the disk.
 If you want to start the Kubernetes cluster, skip this